bernhardfritz/pitunes/README.md

 ![pitunes](pitunes.png)

-# piTunes
+# piTunes monorepo

-A client-server architecture that allows you to stream your personal music collection.
+A Raspberry Pi compatible tool to manage and stream your personal music collection remotely.